Brilliantly Sparkling Outdoor Light Feature Using Items from the Dollar Store

 Hot Glue Prism to Solar Light

 I used one more glass prism for the bottom of the solar light.
 There was a hole in the base of the light.
-I simply threaded the line through it and added a dab of hot glue on the inside and the outside for good measure.
+I threaded the line through it and added a dab of hot glue on the inside and the outside for good measure.

 In the old days, solar stuff needed plenty of light to get a good charge.
 Have you noticed that the small solar panel grabs a charge even in partial shade?